Muhammad-TalhaAmin/My-Portfolio/README.md

 Portfolio Website (Flask)

-This portfolio is now served as a Flask application while preserving the existing UI, layout, responsiveness, animations, and chatbot front-end behavior.
+The portfolio is now served as a Flask application while preserving the existing UI, layout, responsiveness, animations, and chatbot front-end behavior.

 ## Run locally